 The agreement to build 393-395 Beacon, dated January 23, 1869, originally was between Eben Jordan and Frederick Pope.
 Frederick Pope agreed “to furnish all materials and build for said Jordan on land owned by him situated on the southerly side of Beacon Street, between Fairfield and Gloucester Streets, two brick dwelling houses of the dimensions and arrangements described in plans and specifications signed this day by the parties.”
 Eben Jordan agreed to convey the land to Frederick Pope at a specified price when the houses were completed.
 On February 3, 1869, the parties agreed that George Gibson would take Frederick Pope’s place in the agreement, and on April 3, 1869, the parties further agreed that Eben Jordan would retain the 36 foot lot where 393-395 Beacon would be built and, instead, would transfer to George Gibson a 12 foot lot to the east, where 391 Beacon would be built.

-Mellish and Marianne (Alger) Motte made 395 Beacon their home.
+Mellish and Marianne Motte made 395 Beacon their home.
 They previously had lived at 22 Castle.
 He was retired pastor of the South Congregational Church in Boston.

-At the time of the 1870 US Census, Mellish and Marianne Motte were joined at 395 Beacon by their daughter, Lucy French (Motte) Frothingham, widow of Stephen H. S. Frothingham, and her daughter, Louisa Frothingham.
-Also living with them were the Mottes’ son-in-law and daughter, Willard Thomas Sears and May (Motte) Sears, and their two daughters, Ruth (Daisy) and Mabel.
+At the time of the 1870 US Census, Mellish and Marianne Motte were joined at 395 Beacon by their daughter, Lucy French (Motte) Frothingham, widow of Stephen H. S. Frothingham, and her daughter, Louisa M. Frothingham, and by their son-in-law and daughter, Willard Thomas Sears and Marian (May) (Motte) Sears, and their two daughters, Ruth (Daisy) and Mabel.
 Willard Sears was an architect.

 Willard and May Sears moved by 1872 to the Hotel Boylston (Boylston at Tremont) and by 1873 to a new home they had built at 15 Gloucester.
 Louisa Frothingham died in February of 1874 and Lucy Frothingham traveled abroad soon thereafter.